 Fr.
-Salvador Gonzalez, OMI
+Mike Powell, OMI

-Director of the National Shrine of Our Lady of the Snows
+Fr.
+Mike Powell, OMI is the current director of the National Shrine of Our Lady of the Snows and has been ministering in the Diocese of Belleville since 2023.

 Fr.
 Victor Patricio, OMI